There is no doubt that AI is disrupting the way we create and trust digital content.

 If at least 40% of the submission is human input, then they have at least sanity checked the content to make sure they’re comfortable with the submission.

-At the end of the day you as an evert organizer want the best content your community has to offer.
+At the end of the day you as an event organizer want the best content your community has to offer.
 Some speakers find it hard to write good session abstracts but deliver content excellently, others can write confidently, but speak poorly.

 Using AI along with increased intelligence where it has been used and in what quantity offers you as an organizer a better chance at choosing the right sessions.